Nurrospody/SOURCE-Statistics-ILC/Chapter Reports/CH6-part1.md

 This P-value of 0.000207\<0.05, the typical alpha value.
 Thus, we can reject the null hypothesis that there is no difference between the mean of groups that did, or did not, have different fertilzers.
-The alternate hypothesis, that fertilzer impacts the mean in a meaningful way, appears true.
+The alternate hypothesis, that fertilizer impacts the mean in a meaningful way, appears true.

-But which fertilzer, 1, 2, or 3, impacts it the most?
+But which fertilizer, 1, 2, or 3, impacts it the most?
 ANOVA cannot tell us this.
 We must do a

 #### **Post-hoc test**